edeltakilo/code-quiz/README.md

 # Code Quiz

-This Code Quiz is used to assess a developer and their current abilities.
+Code Quiz is used to assess a developer and their current abilities.
 It's been designed to be straightforward enough to allow for different solutions.
 The developer will be assessed on decisions made and methods chosen.

 ## Instructions